How to prune lavender that is woody

 This drought specialization came at the cost of propagation.
 Buds on old wood cannot sprout through the bark to turn into leaves and new stems.

-Instead of replacing your lavender with a new, store-bought lavender, you can try to propagate your existing lavender.
+Instead of replacing your lavender with a new, store-bought lavender, you can propagate your existing lavender.

 Cuttings – this is how professionals multiply lavender.